davenverse/shellfish/docs/tutorial/file_handling.md

 @:@

-It will return a boolean indicating whether the file has been deleted (also deletes directories).
+This will return a boolean indicating whether the file and directories have been deleted.

-Lastly, you may want to delete not one but multiple files and directories, here is when the `deleteDirectorires` comes handy, as it will delete all the files and directories recursively (similar to `rm -r`):
+Finally, you may want to delete not one but multiple files and directories, here is when the `deleteDirectorires` comes handy, as it will delete all the files and directories recursively (similar to `rm -r`):

 **Before:**